Kantai Collection: Ship girls

 The main caracters are "ship girls" (艦娘, kanmusu), moe anthropomorphisms of World War II warships, depicted as "mecha musume" (メカ娘, Mecha girls).

 Ship girls are thus the personified warships based on real-life vessels, which are explained within the game; the physical characteristics, appearances, and personalities of each of the girls correlate in some way to the historical ship, or some other related cultural elements.

 For example, ships with a larger displacement tonnage, such as cruisers, battleships, and aircraft carriers, are usually depicted as young women, while smaller ships such as destroyers and coastal defense ships look and behave like pubescent girls, with a few exceptions.

 Their traits are also based on the historical ship they are based on; for instance, frequently adds English words and phrases into her dialog as a reference to her British origins, whilst is depicted as a speedy girl in artworks and official print media, since Shimakaze was one of the fastest destroyers of World War II.
 Characters which share particular links also have similar or shared physical traits: ships of the same class or type may have similar accessories or uniforms.

 Upon the game debut, a total of 94 different ship girls were available, all from the IJN, this number growing with the following updates and events, to reach a total of 316 ship girls (810 including remodels) as of September 2025, being depicted by 32 illustrators and voiced by 74 seiyūs.

 The vast majority of these ships are of the Imperial Japanese Navy, with the remaining ships coming from the Imperial Japanese Army and the navies of other nations.
-As of August 2025, foreign navies represented in the game include (in implementation order) the Soviet Navy, Kriegsmarine, Regia Marina, United States Navy, Royal Navy, French Navy, Swedish Navy, Royal Netherlands Navy, Royal Australian Navy, Republic of China Navy, and Argentine Navy.
+As of January 2026, foreign navies represented in the game include (in implementation order) the Soviet Navy, Kriegsmarine, Regia Marina, United States Navy, Royal Navy, French Navy, Swedish Navy, Royal Netherlands Navy, Royal Australian Navy, Republic of China Navy, Argentine Navy, Royal Norwegian Navy, and Royal Thai Navy.

 There were plans during the early stages to eventually bring additional ships from other countries, being thus added though the years.
 Some notable additions are: